chenyougui/ResultsDisplay_APP/README.md

 ![1684938339078](image/README/1684938339078.png)

-The dominant forest species codes are as follows: 1, 2, 3, 4, 5, 6, 7, and 8 correspond to CULA, PM, HB,
+The dominant forest species codes are as follows: 1, 2, 3, 4, 5, 6, 7, and 8 correspond to CF, MP, HB,
-SB, BB, EF, SH, and Others, respectively.
-CULA is the abbreviation for Chinese fir (Cunninghamia lanceolata).
-PM is the abbreviation for Pinus Masson.
+SB, MF, EF, SH, and Others, respectively.
+CF is the abbreviation for Chinese fir (Cunninghamia lanceolata).
+MP is the abbreviation for Masson pine.
 HB is the abbreviation for hard-leaved mixed forest (with hard-leaved tree species accounting for 65% or more of the total stocking).
 SB is the abbreviation for soft-leaved mixed forest (with soft-leaved tree species accounting for 65% or more of the total stocking).
-BB is the abbreviation for Bamboo.
+MF is the abbreviation for Moso bamboo forest.
 EF is the abbreviation for Economic forest.
 SH is the abbreviation for Shrubs.
 Others represent other tree species in mixed or pure forests.

 ![1684840118771](image/README/1684840118771.png)